MagnusThor/XSockets.AngularJS.Animal.Example/readme.md

 # XSockets.angularJS Provider

-This repo gives you quick introduction how to use the XSockets.NET angularJS provider.  `['$xsCommunicationProvider']`
+This repo gives you quick introduction how to use the XSockets.NET angularJS (beta) provider.  `['xsockets']`

+The team is currently working on the next major release of XSockets.NET where we will include more streamlined,powerfull and streamlined API's.
+Join our developer forum for the latest informaation at http://xsockets.net/developer-forum

 ###Example usage